jackyurchiksparrow/Obsidian-cooking/Cooking/Theory/PH meter.md

 Calibrate according to the manual of the device.
 Prepare the bought solution also according to their instructions.
 I use single-use sachets.
 Only makes sense to do if it is going to be used soon after (see "recalibrate when" section).

 In the case of YY-1033 PH meter:
-1. Connect the device to the app and check that calibration setting is set to your solution (6.86 or 7.00).
+1. Connect the device to the app and check that calibration setting is set to your initial solution (*6.86* or *7.00*).
 2. Remove from storage solution (it is mandatory for it to have spent it at least 1-2 hours prior to calibration)
-3. Rinse the electrode with distilled water, discard the water.
+3. Rinse the electrode with distilled water (should it be a bigger glass).
-4. Blot gently with lint-free tissue or a paper towel (do not put pressure with your fingers).
+4. (Optional) Blot gently with lint-free tissue or a paper towel (do not put pressure with your fingers).
-5. Put the electrode into the *6.86*/*7.00* calibration solution first (mandatory for this model).
+5. Put the electrode into each of the three solutions in this exact order (the first two are must have): either either/or:
-6. Press and hold the "cal" button for 5 second.
-As soon as the number on the screen has blinked three times, rinse with distilled water again.
+		- Asian standard: *6.86*/*4.00*/*9.18*
+		- EU standard: *7.00*/*4.00*/*10.01*
+	a.
+Choose the respective standard in settings.
-7. Put the electrode into the *4.01* solution.
-8. Press and hold the "cal" button for 5 second.
-As soon as the number on the screen has blinked three times, rinse with distilled water again.
+	b.
+Put the meter into the first solution.
+Press and hold the "cal" button for 5 second.
+As soon as the number on the screen has blinked three times and stopped blinking, rinse in distilled water again.
+	c.
+Same for second solution.
+	d.
+Same for third solution.
-9. Proceed to measuring if needed.
-Clean with distilled water again, shake it off and store in storage solution.
+6. Clean with distilled water again, shake it off and store in storage solution or proceed to measuring.

 ## Usage

-1. If it is calibrated, insert the electrode into the softest and wettest part of the dough, no protection sleeves, nothing.
+1. If it is calibrated, insert the electrode into the softest and wettest part of the dough's surface with rotating motions, no protection sleeves, nothing.
 Measure.
+You may slice it and them measure inside again to ensure precision.
 2. Clean with distilled water, ensure no dough residue or staff.
-Wipe gently.
+Wipe gently if any residue is visible.
 3. Put back into storage solution.
 Always mark the last calibration date or track in the app.
 ## Do I discard the calibration solutions?